 Double Down on What Worked

 If you have advertising or marketing that has been working for you, then you should consider doubling down on the time and money you devote to it.

 Make a Concrete Plan to Fix What Isn’t Working

 For example, if your logo doesn’t quite hold up compared to your competitors, make a plan to hire a graphic designer from Fiverr to design a new one.
 Go through all the data you collected about your own business and compare it to your competitors.
 Make a plan to fix what doesn’t compete.

 Now you need to come up with a way to measure your progress.
-The best way to do this is to come up with KPIs, or Key Performance Indicators that you can check in on once per financial quarter.
-For example, number of leads per agent is a good indicator of how your marketing is doing, so that would be something to check every quarter.
+The best way to do this is to come up with KPIs, or key performance indicators, that you can check in on once per financial quarter.
+For example, the number of leads you get from a marketing channel is a good indicator of how your marketing is doing, so that would be something to check every quarter.
 Do the same with closing ratios, money spent, click-through rates, or anything else quantifiable that might help you measure progress.

 Ask for Feedback & Incorporate That Feedback Into Your Plan

 What your leads, clients, and sphere think of your new marketing plan is important.
 If you can, try to take the pulse of people who engage with your business to see what you might improve.

 At this point, you should have a very good idea of how your new marketing efforts are working, so you might want to revisit your mission and vision statements to see if they still mesh with reality.
 If not, tweak them.
 That said, try not to tweak them too much.
 It’s hard to hit constantly shifting targets!